ConAntares/English/Vocabulary.md

 * studying  [ˈstʌdɪŋ] ↘

 * substantial
-    [a] many: a substantial number of = a significant number of
+    [a] many: a substantial number of = a significant number of.

 ## T

 ## U

 * universality
-    [n] catholicity, generalizability
+    [n] catholicity, generalizability.

 ## V